 Monks Brewing Beer

 Several hundred years later, Christianity had gained a strong foothold in northern Europe.
-The monks began to brew beer, at first for themselves and later to sell.
+The monks began to brew beer, at first for themselves and then to sell.
 They even had "Klosterschenken," which gave out beer to everyone at no cost.
 The monks became very good at brewing beer, much better than the homemade stuff.
-This was partly because they could spend more time on their art than housewives could and partly because monasteries were the educational and research centers in Europe.
+This was partly because they could spend more time on their art than housewives could and slightly because monasteries were the educational and research centers in Europe.

 Hundreds of Monasteries Were Brewing Beer

 By the 12th/13th centuries, hundreds of monasteries were brewing beer.
 They were even allowed to keep brewing during famines.
 But the rest of Germany did not stop making beer themselves.
-The earliest "Völkerrecht" (people's rights - laws) included how much beer was to be given to the nobility (as tax or payment), but not how much beer people could brew - they were allowed to produce as much as they wanted.
+The earliest "Völkerrecht" (people's rights - laws) included how much beer was to be given to the nobility (as tax or payment), but not how much beer people could brew.
+They were allowed to produce as much as they wanted.

 Before the German Beer Purity Law, there were decrees called "Grutrechte," or Gruit Rights, which conferred the privilege of making gruit beer or selling gruit to make beer.
 It gave the decree-holder a monopoly in a geographical area.
 These decrees were handed out by the cities, the church or nobility in the territory.